kpoineal/ATZ-PesterLabs/labs/lab1/lab1.md

 ## Fix the test

-Make the necessary adjustments to the PowerShell or the Pester test to make it correct! ✅
+Make the necessary adjustments to the PowerShell function or the Pester test to make it correct! ✅

 This command will execute the tests defined in the `Add-Numbers.tests.ps1` file and display the results.